EduardoZepeda/coffee-bytes-hugo/content/posts/estoy-aprendiendo-el-lenguaje-de-programacion-rust/index.en.md

 Sounds simple but, again, things get complicated when it comes time to write the code and be able to differentiate the use of each and what problem they solve.

-I didn't understand their differences nor their uses the first time I read them, and I could realize that I wasn't the only ~~fool~~ one, stackoverflow and Reddit are full of questions about these smart pointers.
+I didn't understand their differences nor their uses the first time I read them, but after a quick search I realized that I wasn't the only ~~fool~~ one, stackoverflow and Reddit are full of questions about these smart pointers.

 ``` rust
 let value = Rc::new(RefCell::new(5));
 ```

-While researching about smart pointers I found this video, and I understood them perfectly after watching it.
+Tip: While researching about smart pointers I found this video, and I understood them perfectly after watching it.

 {{< youtube id="CTTiaOo4cbY" >}}